realm/SwiftCov/README.md

 - `--output OUTPUT_DIR` specify output directory for generated coverage files.
 - `--threshold LIMIT_COUNT` specify the maximum number of hits you wish to measure.
 Reducing this number can drastically speed up SwiftCov.
 - `--debug` Output very verbose progress messages.
 - `-- [swift files]` Pass a space-separated list of files for which to measure code coverage, with either relative or absolute paths, after the `--` at the end of your command.
+    *e.g.*

+    ```shell
+    $ swiftcov generate --output ./coverage --threshold 1 \
+      xcodebuild test \
+      -project Example.xcodeproj -scheme 'Example' \
+      -configuration Release -sdk iphonesimulator \
+      -- ./ExampleFramework/*.swift
+    ```

 ### help